BuvinJT/automacdoc/README.md

 ### Basic Scenario

 > This is the recommended way to try pyMkDocs for the first time!
-The example commands may be executed exactly as shown if you clone this repo.
+The below commands may be executed exactly as shown if you have fully cloned / downloaded this git repo to acquire the "example" project.

-The following procedure may be used to document the source of a Python project in a "simple", *straight forward*, manner.
+The following procedure may be used to document the source of a Python project in a basic, straight forward, manner.

-Typically, you would use this method for internal documentation, especially for executable programs.
+Typically, you would use the "raw" parsing method shown here for internal documentation, especially for executable programs.
 The docs produced this way may prove valuable for program design visualization and source navigation.

 1. Change to the directory of a Python project of your choice.